MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/plan-for-variations.md

 The variations feature uses timer jobs to perform tasks such as creating and propagating sites and pages.
 A timer job runs inside OWSTIMER, a Windows service for SharePoint Server.
 Each timer job has its own default schedule for when the job runs.
 You can change the frequency with which each job runs on the **Job Definitions** page on the Central Administration website.

 > [!NOTE]
-> Timer jobs are not configurable in SharePoint.
+> Timer jobs are not configurable in SharePoint for Microsoft 365.

 The following table lists the variations timer jobs and the default schedule for each job.